adityaandhavarpu/AI-Course-Generator/README.md

 - Password hashing with bcrypt
 - AI-generated course outlines using Google Gemini
 - AI-generated lesson content, objectives, code examples, videos, and MCQs
-- Lazy lesson generation to avoid generating content until a learner opens a lesson
+- Lazy lesson generation — content is only generated when a learner opens a lesson
 - Course ownership checks so users can access only their own content
 - Interactive MCQs and PDF lesson export
 - PostgreSQL data storage with Prisma ORM
+- Dark obsidian glassmorphism UI (inspired by Google Gemini)
+- Collapsible left sidebar with course history navigation across all pages
+- Tabbed lesson viewer — Content, Code, Videos, and Exercises in separate tabs
+- Fully responsive layout with micro-animations and smooth transitions
+- CI/CD pipeline with GitHub Actions deploying to Vercel (frontend) and Render (backend)

 ## Tech Stack